How to Write the Perfect Occupational Therapy Resume

 - Fieldwork Experience

 We'll break down each part of the resume, and see how it can be constructed.

 This section is pretty straight forward, and should include your name and title.
 Contact information should be included directly below your name.

-Below the page break, use some keywords that will be picked up by computer systems that sift through resumes for potential applicants.
-Some of the more common terms utilized can be found within the AOTA’s Practice Framework 3rd Ed, such as: professionalism, safety, patience, organization, communication.
+Use some keywords that will be picked up by computer systems that sift through resumes for potential applicants.
+Some of the more common terms utilized can be found within the AOTA's Practice Framework 3rd Ed, such as: professionalism, safety, patience, organization, communication.